voltrb/volt/Readme.md

 Nested data is automatically setup when assigned.
 In this case, page._settings is a model that is part of the page model.

-You can also append to a model if its not defined yet.
-In Volt models, plural properties are assumed to contain arrays (or more specifically ArrayModels)
+You can also append to a model if it's not defined yet.
+In Volt models, plural properties are assumed to contain arrays (or more specifically, ArrayModels).

 ```ruby
     page._items << 'item 1'